capeprivacy/tf-world-tutorial/federated-learning/CLOUD.md

 ### Running the Notebooks

-At this point you can go to back to the notebook `d - Secure Model Serving Cloud Edition.ipynb` and run the cells there and then back to `c - Private Prediction Client.ipynb` to run the actual prediction.
+At this point you can go to back to the notebook `c - Running Federated Computations in the cloud.ipynb` and run all the cells there to see the federated learning happen.

 ### Cleaning Up